PhilipvEgmond/plantcentre_timer/README.md

   }
 }
 ```
-- To call upon this function write `timeOne();` in the setup() function.
+- To call upon this function write `time1();` in the setup() function.
 Your LEDstrip will go through one loop.
 - We can make a function loop itself by making it call upon itself at the end of the function.
-So add `timeOne();` add the bottom of itself.
+So add `time1();` add the bottom of itself.

 ### Delay the function
 Here I encountered a problem.
 Adding a delay() doesn't pause the function it's called upon.
 It stops the entire code from running for a given time.
 This works fine if there's only one controller, but running several controllers at once would have the others pause too.

 ```
-void timeOne() {
+void time1() {
   pixels.clear();

   for(int i=0; i<4; i++) {